-Today you can choose from a huge variety of specialty spa-type grooming products for dogs, including “finishers”, fragrances and other items that do everything from enhancing gloss and coat color to adding volume and scent.
+Take a look at the huge variety of specialty spa-type grooming products for dogs, including “finishers”, fragrances and other luxury items.

-Many of these products are geared towards those who show their dogs, but they’re also popular with people who regard their canine companions as family members and want them to look, feel and smell as good as possible.
+Many grooming products on today’s market are geared towards those who show their dogs, but they’re also popular with people who regard their canine companions as family members and want them to look, feel and smell as good as possible.
 The best news is that you don’t have to resort to chemicals and synthetic perfumes to give Fifi a makeover – there are lots of safe, natural products to choose from.

 Color me pretty